task-proxemics/XLeRobot/README.md

 - 2025.7.1: [**XLeRobot Documentation** website](https://xlerobot.readthedocs.io/en/latest/index.html) is officially out for more orgainized turotials, related demos and resources.

 - 2025.6.13: The hardware setup for [**XLeRobot 0.2.0**](https://github.com/Vector-Wangel/XLeRobot/blob/main/XLeRobot_0_2_0_hardware/README.md) is officially out!
-This is the 1st official hardware version that is fully capable for autonomous household tasks, with <750$ cost.
+This is the 1st official hardware version that is fully capable for autonomous household tasks, starts from 660$ cost.